CardistryApp/CardsAgainstSingularity/UserStories.md

 ####I can know that I submitted a card so that I don't submit 2 cards on one turn.
 (8)

-* How will I know?
+* How will I know when I submitted a card?

 	* My hand display will have an overlay on it that reads 'waiting' or other text/image.
+	* The board display will show the card you submitted.

+* What if I submitted the wrong card?

+	*
+	*

 * How does this look?